ThomasNowProductions/BreathSpace/docs/PROJECT_STRUCTURE.md

 # Project Structure

-This document provides an overview of the OpenBreath project structure.
+This document provides an overview of the BreathSpace project structure.

 ## Root Directory